 - SVG images can be printed with high quality at any resolution.

-- SVG supports event handlers whereas CANVAS doesnt have a support for event handlers.
+- SVG supports event handlers whereas CANVAS doesn’t have support for event handlers.

 - Google Chrome 4.0